 Luckily, data price bundles are becoming less expensive, say around $30 for an extra 15GB, and many devices can connect to a single hotspot, which is ideal for family RV trips.

-Phone carriers are also beginning to add in perks, such as T-Mobile’s Binge On, that lets users stream video and music without drawing down data.
+Phone carriers are also beginning to add in perks, such as T-Mobile’s Binge On, which lets users stream video and music without drawing down data.
 Ask about the latest offerings from different carriers.
 You may find a pleasant surprise.

 Good cellphone coverage is crucial for using mobile hotspots, so keep these stats in mind: